JJeris/apts-1md-mati/README.md

 - Make a linked list of the customers TODO
 - Global variable for the time TODO
 - Run the program (misc functions) TODO update

+Need a function that removes a single element from a linked list